MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/numericvalidationbehavior.md

 ---
 title: "Xamarin Community Toolkit NumericValidationBehavior"
 author: AlexHedley
-description: "."
-ms.author: joverslu
-ms.date: 10/09/2020
+description: "The NumericValidationBehavior allows the user to determine if a given text is a valid numeric value." ms.author: joverslu ms.date: 10/09/2020
 ---

-# Xamarin Community Toolkit Numeric Validation Behavior
+# Xamarin Community Toolkit NumericValidationBehavior

 <!-- Describe your control -->